nashw7/InterviewApp/interview-app/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

 Once the app is running, simply select an image to upload.

-Once an image is selected, a presigned URL is obtained from S3, and pressing the Upload button will upload the image and persist relevant metadata to a DynamoDB database.
+With an image is selected, a presigned URL is obtained from S3, and pressing the Upload button will both upload the image and persist relevant metadata to a DynamoDB database.